14th Canadian Hussars: First World War

+1920s–1930s

+On 15 March 1920, as a result of the post-war reorganization of the Canadian Militia following the Otter Commission, the 27th Light Horse was redesignated as 14th Canadian Light Horse.

+Second World War

+With the outbreak of World War II, the 14th Canadian Light Horse was not mobilized right away for service.
+On 1 August 1940, the regiment was redesignated as the 14th Canadian Hussars.

+On 26 January 1941, the regiment mobilized the 14th (Active) Canadian Hussars, CASF for active service.
+On 11 February 1941, the regiment was converted to armour and redesignated as the 8th Reconnaissance Battalion (14th Canadian Hussars), CASF and later on 8 June 1942, as the 8th Reconnaissance Regiment (14th Canadian Hussars), CAC, CASF (abbreviated as 8 Recce).
+Formed from reinforcements from Canada and personnel of the 2nd Canadian Infantry Division in the United Kingdom, the regiment was organized as the reconnaissance regiment of the 2nd Canadian Infantry Division.
+On 7 July 1944, the regiment landed in France along with the rest of the 2nd Canadian Infantry Division, where it fought in North-West Europe until the end of the war.
+On 2 August 1945, the regiment was Redesignated as the 8th Reconnaissance Regiment (14th Canadian Hussars), RCAC, CASF.
+On 15 December 1945, the overseas regiment was disbanded.

 Formation and structure

 8 Recce was formed at Guillemont Barracks, near Aldershot in southern England, on March 11, 1941, by merging three existing squadrons within the division.
 Its first commanding officer was Lieutenant-Colonel Churchill C. Mann.
 Mann was succeeded as commanding officer on September 26, 1941, by Lieutenant-Colonel P. A. Vokes, who was in turn followed on February 18, 1944, by Lieutenant-Colonel M. A. Alway.
 The last commanding officer was Major "Butch" J. F. Merner, appointed to replace Alway a couple of months before the end of the fighting in Europe.